Share a canvas app in Power Apps

 |SharePoint user (no PA license)||x|

-Must a guest accept the Azure AD guest invitation prior to sharing an app with the guest?
+Must a guest accept the Azure AD guest invitation before sharing an app with the guest?

-No. If a guest launches an app shared with them prior to accepting a guest invitation the guest will be prompted to accept the invitation as part of the sign-in experience while launching the app.
+No. If a guest launches an app shared with them before accepting a guest invitation, the guest will be prompted to accept the invitation as part of the sign-in experience while launching the app.

 What Azure AD tenant are connections for a guest user created in?

 Connections for an app are always made in the context of the Azure AD tenant the app is associated.
-For instance, if an app is created in the Contoso tenant then connections made for Contoso internal and guest users are made in the context of the Contoso tenant.
+For example, if an app is created in the Contoso tenant, the connections made for Contoso internal and guest users are in the context of the Contoso tenant.